-Together, we can improve the lives of millions of children and adults with anxiety, depression, and related illnesses.
+Together, we can improve the lives of millions of children and adults.
 With your support, we can accomplish these goals:

 We appreciate the generosity of all our donors.
 These people put their creativity and stamina to good use:

 One way Ashley Erickson learned to control her anxiety ws by running.
 When she ran the LA Marathon to raise funds for ADAA, she exceeded her goal.

 Griffin Thall and Paul Goodman brought home bracelets from Costa Rica to sell at local shops.
 Before long their business Pura Vida took off, and ADAA receives a portion of the proceeds.

 Sam Lane sold hand-made bracelets with inspiring messages at her high school's basketball games.

 Michael Timmermann volunteered his social media and editorial skills to ADAA and applied for a grant through his employer, which awards small grants to the organizations where their employees volunteer.

 Debbie Jaffe donated the proceeds from the May 29, 2011, performance of The View From Here, an original comedy.

 Sarah Hunt raised thousands of dollars when she ran the New York City Marathon in 2009 in memory of her mother, Robin, who suffered from debilitating anxiety and depression.

 ADAA has partnered with Revivn, a company that repurposes used technology for social good and empowerment.
 Revivn will pay ADAA for each device.
 All funds will support our professional and public education activities.